GiorgioBrusco/qat/docs/src/DeveloperGuide/WritingAdaptor.md

 configuration and we will ignore `factory` and `profile` for now.
 These will be covered in the later sections.
-The full source code to this example can be found in `AdaptorExamples/HelloWorld` and it can be compiled through following steps (startig from the Passes root folder):
+The full source code to this example can be found in `AdaptorExamples/HelloWorld` and it can be compiled through following steps (starting from the Passes root folder):

 ```sh
 mkdir Debug